RachWalm/VolunteerVillage/README.md

 Each issue that was raised for the git projects boards contained acceptance criteria and steps to be taken to complete the issue.
 In the title they were described as Epics, user stories, or tasks depending on the depth of the requirement.

-These were put into milestones and labelled as iterations each one being closed on a Monday with planning of what user stories and tasks would be prioritised that week and the backlog being considered of unfinished work from previous iterations.
-Prioritisation was acheived using labels (which were also used to define bugs).
+These were put into milestones and labelled as iterations each one to be closed on a Monday with planning of what user stories and tasks would be prioritised that week and the backlog being considered of unfinished work from previous iterations.
+Prioritisation was acheived using labels of priority that week (labels were also used to define bugs).
 This can be seen on [projects](https://github.com/users/RachWalm/projects/3).

 ### Epics

 The Epics were assembled about a week into the project when the scope became apparent as to how much could be achieved.
-All apart from the last of the epics below were implemented.
+All apart from the last [#71](https://github.com/RachWalm/VolunteerVillage/issues/71) of the epics below were implemented.
 Until that point userstories were put in place for any work immediately apparent.

 |Issue| Title |
 |--------|-------|